-- (A) Witnesses must testify under oath or affirmation.
-Interpreters must also ascribe by oath or affirmation to the accuracy of the translation. - (B) To the extent that cross-examination is permissible or required under Rule 320 (Admissibility of Evidence) or other law, cross-examination is limited to the scope of the direct examination and, subject to the Adjudicator's discretion, may be limited to witnesses whose testimony is adverse to the party desiring to cross-examine.
-The Adjudicator has discretion to permit inquiry into additional matters as if on direct examination, particularly when it would obviate the need to recall the witness.
+- (A) Witnesses must testify under oath or affirmation and be available for cross-examination. - (B) Parties have the right to cross-examine any witness whose testimony is introduced by an adverse party.
+All parties must have the right to cross-examine any witness called by the Adjudicator.
+Cross-examination is limited to the scope of the direct examination and, subject to the Adjudicator's discretion, may be limited to witnesses whose testimony is adverse to the party desiring to cross-examine.
+Cross-examination is permitted to the extent necessary for full and true disclosure of the facts.
+The Adjudicator has discretion to permit inquiry into additional matters as if on direct examination.

-- 1. Agencies should consider application of FRE 611 (Mode and Order of Examining Witnesses and Presenting Evidence). - 2.
+- 1. Agencies should consider application of FRE 611, which concerns the mode and order of examining witnesses. - 2.
 This rule is consistent with the scope of cross-examination under the APA, 5 U.S.C. § 556(d) ("A party is entitled . . . to conduct such cross-examination as may be required for a full and true disclosure of the facts.").
-Accord Rule 320 (Admissibility of Evidence).

-Rule 327.
+MAR 327.
 Exhibits and Records

 - (A) All exhibits offered in evidence by a party must be marked for identification before or during the hearing and must be numbered and marked with a designation identifying the sponsor.
 The original of each exhibit offered in evidence or marked for identification must be filed and retained in the administrative record of the adjudication, unless the Adjudicator permits the substitution of copies for the original record.
 The sponsoring party must supply copies of each exhibit to the Adjudicator and to each other party.
 A party may withdraw an exhibit from the administrative record during the hearing or at the conclusion of the hearing only with the Adjudicator's permission. - (B) All exhibits offered but denied admission into evidence, except exhibits denied admission because of excessive size, weight, or other characteristic that prohibits convenient transportation or storage, must be placed in a separate file designated for rejected exhibits.
-A party may offer into evidence photographs, models, or other representations of any exhibit denied admission because of excessive size, weight, or other characteristic that prohibits convenient transportation or storage - (C) Unless the Adjudicator orders otherwise, proposed exhibits to be offered upon direct examination must be exchanged \\ days prior to the hearing.
+A party may offer into evidence photographs, models, or other representations of any exhibit denied admission because of excessive size, weight, or other characteristic that prohibits convenient transportation or storage - (C) Unless the Adjudicator directs otherwise, proposed exhibits to be offered upon direct examination must be exchanged days prior to the hearing.
 Proposed exhibits not so exchanged in accordance with the Adjudicator's order may be denied admission as evidence.
-A party concedes the authenticity of all exhibits submitted or exchanged prior to the hearing, under the Adjudicator's direction, unless that party files and serves on all parties written objection, or unless good cause is shown for failure to file and serve such written objection.
+The authenticity of all exhibits submitted or exchanged prior to the hearing, under the Adjudicator's direction, are deemed admitted unless written objection is filed and served on all parties, or unless good cause is shown for failure to file such written objection.

-Rule 328.
-Witness Fees; Refusal to Testify
+MAR 328.
+Witness Fees; Oath or Affirmation; Refusal to Testify

 - (A) Fees.
-Witnesses, other than employees of the Agency or employees otherwise compensated by another agency or employer, summoned in an adjudication are entitled to the same fees and mileage as witnesses in the courts of the United States, and witnesses whose depositions are taken and the persons taking the same will severally be entitled to the same fees as are paid for like services in the courts of the United States.
+Witnesses, other than employees of a federal agency, summoned in an adjudication will receive the same fees and mileage as witnesses in the courts of the United States, and witnesses whose depositions are taken and the persons taking the same will severally be entitled to the same fees as are paid for like services in the courts of the United States.
 Witness fees and mileage must be paid by the party at whose instance the witness appears, whether at a deposition or hearing. - (B) Failure or Refusal to Testify.
 If a witness fails or refuses to testify, the failure or refusal to answer any question that the Adjudicator deems proper may be grounds for striking all or part of the testimony that the witness may have given, or for any other action that the Adjudicator deems appropriate.